My Epipremnum pinnatum plants are growing wonderfully. Am I biased? A bit hahah.

 Cutting Up Plant A – Growing New Plant from A Cutting of A Cutting

 Plant A was allowed to climb on the moss pole on the left side of the garage.
-Again, I’ve divided this plant last June 2020 and most of the cuttings I’ve given away to plantita friends.
+Again, I’ve divided this plant last June 2020 and most of the cuttings I’ve given away to other plantita.
 I kept 2 cuttings and is now tracking their progress.

 I named the cuttings remaining with me Plant A1 and Plant A2, each one comes with 3 nodes.